tamas-p/hisma/packages/visma/docker/README.md

 This image provides the [visma](https://pub.dev/packages/visma) tool that renders hierarchical state machines created with the [hisma](https://pub.dev/packages/hisma) package to interactive state machine diagrams.
 It gets state machine status updates from its counterpart hisma monitor called [hisma_visual_monitor](https://pub.dev/packages/hisma_visual_monitor) and renders them to interactive web pages with the help of the [pumli](https://pub.dev/packages/pumli) package.

+# Changelog

+Changelog is available on https://pub.dev/packages/visma/changelog.

+> **NOTE** In case character '\_' is seen in docker tag it is character '+' on the Changelog page.
+> It is to be compliant to docker tag naming rules, the '+' character is replaced with '\_' when
+> docker image is tagged.

 # Running visma

 Visma can be started by the standard `docker run` command as shown in the examples bellow.
 Please note that the port